Welcome to the Duke University Occupational Therapy Doctorate Division

 The program is being developed under the direction of Dr. Barb Hooper.
-We will begin accepting applications for the first cohort of students in the fall of 2021, admit students in the winter and spring of 2021 and start classes in June of 2022.
+We anticipate accepting applications for the first cohort of students in the fall of 2021, admitting students in the winter and spring of 2021 and starting classes in June of 2022.
 We seek applicants from all walks of life who will contribute their perspectives to the program’s Vision, Mission and Shared Commitments.
 Applicants will need a bachelor’s degree in social sciences, liberal arts, biomedical sciences, or other fields.
 Check back in 2021 for the application process.

 Join us in Durham, June 1–3, 2000, for the 2020 COTE (Center for Occupational Therapy Education) Summer Teaching and Learning Institute.